razagna/Accelerated-Cpp/Chapter 04/Exercises/README.md

 The solution can be found in [q04](q04.cpp).

 #### Q4-5.
 Write a function that reads words from an input stream and stores them in a `vector`.
 Use that function both to write programs that count the number of words in the input, and to count how many times each word occurred.
 To count the number of words, we simply print the size of the `vector`.
-As for counting word repetitions, two `count` functions were implemented:
+As for counting word repetitions, two functions were implemented:
-- one that loops through the word list counting every repetition and replacing it with an empty string
+- `iter_count`: loops through the word list counting every repetition and replacing it with an empty string.
-- one that sorts the words list first to group similar words and then counts them
+- `sort_count`: sorts the words list first to group similar words and then counts them.

-The solution can be found in [q05](q05.cpp).
+Only the first solutions preserves the order at which words appear.
+The solutions can be found in [q05](q05.cpp).

 #### Q4-6.
 Rewrite the `Student_info` structure to calculate the grades immediately and store only the final grade.